2021 Atlanta spa shootings: Piedmont Road shootings

 At 5:47 p.m.
 EDT, the Atlanta Police Department ("APD") responded to reports of a robbery at Gold Massage Spa ("Gold Spa") on Piedmont Road in northeast Atlanta, about 30 mi from the first shooting scene.
 There, they found three women dead from gunshot wounds.
 While Atlanta police were at Gold Spa, they received reports of another shooting across the street at Aromatherapy Spa, where they discovered another woman shot and killed.
 Three of the four victims had been shot in the head.

 Two Gold Spa employees who survived the shooting reported hearing ticking sounds while in a break room, which turned out to be gunfire.
 They hid in a lounge and took cover under items stored there, and were shot at but not injured.
 According to them, the gunman did not speak or make any other sounds during the shooting, and he locked both the front and back doors of the spa at some point.
-According to a report from national Korean newspaper The Chosun Ilbo, a nearby Korean restaurant told how an unidentified Gold Spa employee who escaped from the store during the shooting stated that the shooter said, "I'm going to kill all Asians", although in a later Rolling Stone interview, a taxi driver who had talked to a local business manager stated it was a police officer who had told the manager this.
+According to a report from South Korean newspaper The Chosun Ilbo, a nearby Korean restaurant told how an unidentified Gold Spa employee who escaped from the store during the shooting stated that the shooter said, "I'm going to kill all Asians", although in a later Rolling Stone interview, a taxi driver who had talked to a local business manager stated it was a police officer who had told the manager this.
 According to an eyewitness, the attacker shot the worker who opened the door of Aromatherapy Spa for him and fled without entering.
 The prosecutor believed the suspect's gun malfunctioned after shooting the employee at Aromatherapy Spa.

 According to the APD, they noticed the similarities between the Piedmont Road and Cherokee County shootings and subsequently dispatched officers to patrol similar businesses in the area.
 The Federal Bureau of Investigation assisted in the investigation.